akashamin01/akashamin01/README.md

 ### Hi there 👋

 I'm Akash Jitendra Amin.
 I'm a full-time software engineer passionate about writing clean, beautiful and well-designed code.
-On my free time, I try to give back to open source by Contributing to open source projects and also I am an Avid Cyclist.
+On my free time, I Contribute to open source projects and also I am an Avid Cyclist.

 A few fun facts about me :
 - 🔭 I’m currently working on the Backend of the [LeadCRM](https://intricare.net)